-New York has long been considered the hub of the American theatre scene: the 2018 World Cities Culture Report counted 637 operational theatres within the cityโs limits and estimated that ticket sales for New York Cityโs theatrical events total $1.7 billion each year.
-Still, even the modern popularity of the Great White Way pales in comparison to its heyday during the Roaring 20s, when the film industry was in its infancy and live theatre was the cityโs dominant form of entertainment.
-Nineteen of the forty-one active Broadway theatres opened between 1920 and 1930, and many others were constructed during this period only to immediately fall prey to the financial devastation of the 1929 stock market crash.
-Most of these playhouses have since been destroyed or repurposed, but there are several notable exceptionsโincluding the Times Square Theatre.
+New York City is the hub of the American theatre scene.
+In 2018 the World Cities Culture Report counted 637 operational theatres within the city’s limits and estimated that ticket sales for New York City’s theatrical events total $1.7 billion yearly.
+Still, even the modern popularity of the Great White Way pales compared to its heyday during the Roaring 20s.
+When the film industry was in its infancy, live theatre was the city’s dominant form of entertainment.
+Nineteen of the forty-one active Broadway theatres opened between 1920 and 1930.
+Developers constructed many others during this period only to immediately fall prey to the financial devastation of the 1929 stock market crash.
+Most of these playhouses no longer exist, but there are several notable exceptions, including the Times Square Theatre.

 History of the Times Square Theatre

-Located at 217 West 42nd Street, right next to where Harry Potter and the Cursed Child is currently playing at the New Victory Theatre, The Times Square Theatre was designed by Eugene de Rosa and opened in 1920 with a production of Edgar Selwynโs drama The Mirage.
-The theatre went on to host several other notable performances, including the American premiere of Noรซl Cowardโs Private Lives, until Depression-era financial woes drove its management bankrupt in 1933.
-The new owners converted the theatre to a movie theater used to display lurid, raunchy grindhouse films, a popular attraction at the time.
+Eugene de Rosa designed The Times Square Theatre, which opened in 1920 with a production of Edgar Selwyn’s drama The Mirage.
+It’s at 217 West 42nd Street, right next to where Harry Potter and the Cursed Child at the New Victory Theatre.
+The theatre hosted several other notable performances.
+Some patrons might remember the American premiere of Noël Coward’s Private Lives.
+However, Depression-era financial woes drove its management bankrupt in 1933.
+The new owners converted the theatre to a movie theater, featuring lurid, raunchy grindhouse films.
+It became a popular attraction for its time.

-The slowly-decaying Times Square Theatre remained a cinema until the early 1990s, with its film programming gradually descending toward spatter films and pornography.
-Still, the Times Square survived the demolition of several other nearby venues, though it was not among the Broadway theatres chosen for protection by the New York City Landmarks Preservation Commission because it was no longer being used for live performance.
+The slowly-decaying Times Square Theatre remained a cinema until the early 1990s.
+Over the years, its film programming gradually descended toward spatter films and pornography.
+Still, the Times Square survived the demolition of several other nearby venues.
+However, the New York City Landmarks Preservation Commission did not select it for protection because it no longer conducted live performances.

 In 1992, the Times Square Theatre was drawn into the jurisdiction of New 42nd Street, a city-backed organization intended to refurbish the deteriorating Broadway theatres of 42nd Street and make the area more appealing to tourists.